nalply/steps/Readme.md

 ## Rationale

  * Asynchronous handling of middleware is confusing.
+ * Middleware is a misnomer, because steps also do work in the frontend (render views) and in the backend (access database).
+So let's call them **steps**.
  * Verification and insightful error messages are helpful to fix bugs.
  * Introspection and verification need identifiable middleware.
- * Middleware is a misnomer, because steps also do work in the frontend (render views) and in the backend (access database).
  * Steps can be both sequenced synchronously or started asynchronously.
  * My god it's full of steps!